vitejs/vite/README.md

 ```

 If you are placing your files in a sub-directory, you can also ask `vite` to serve a different directory with `vite --root some-dir`.

+## How It Works

+Imports are requested by the browser as native ES module imports - there's no bundling.
+The server intercepts requests to `*.vue` files, compiles them on the fly, and sends them back as JavaScript.

 ## Bare Module Resolving